-Having demonstrated last year, under mild smoothness assumptions, the possibility of convergent rational interpolation to Cauchy integrals of complex measures on analytic Jordan arcs and their strong asymptotics [18], we started investigating the case of Cauchy integrals on so-called symmetric contours for the logarithmic potential.
-These correspond to functions with more than two branched singularities, like those arising in the slicing method for source recovery in a sphere when there is more than one source (see section 6.3.2).
-Recently we obtained weak asymptotics in this case, through an existence result and a characterization of compact of minimum capacity outside of which the function is single-valued, teaming up with results from [68].
-A manuscript has just been completed on the subject.
+We demonstrated in a recent past, under mild smoothness assumptions, the possibility of convergent rational interpolation to Cauchy integrals of complex measures on analytic Jordan arcs and their strong asymptotics [14], [13].
+Subsequently, we started investigating the case of Cauchy integrals on so-called symmetric contours for the logarithmic potential.
+These correspond to functions with more than two branched singularities, like those arising in the slicing method for source recovery in a sphere when there is more than one source (see section 6.2.2).
+Recently we obtained weak asymptotics in this case, and dwelled on them to elucidate the asymptotic of poles of best L^2 meromorphic approximants of given degree to a function with branched singularities on a curve encompassing them.
+Namely, the counting measure of the poles converges weak-star, when the degree goes large, to the Green equilibrium distribution of the set with minimum Green capacity inside the curve, outside of which the function is single-valued.
+The technical core of this contribution is an existence and uniqueness result, along with a differential characterization, of the compact of minimum weighted capacity outside of which the function is single-valued [19].
+This teams up with results from [63] to produce the results.

-To study strong asymptotics, at present we limit ourselves to a threefold geometry, and to the case of Padé approximants (interpolation at a single point with high order).
-The result is that uniform convergence can only take place if the weights of the branches of the threefold with respect to the equilibrium distribution are rationally dependent.
-If they are algebraically dependent, a spurious pole clusters to certain curves within the domain of analyticity, and if they are algebraically independent, exactly one pole exhibits chaotic behaviour in the complex plane.
-This generalizes results of Suetin on Cauchy integrals on disconnected pieces of a smooth contour.
-This investigation will continue.
+We presently study strong asymptotics, limiting ourselves at present to a threefold geometry, and to the case of Padé approximants (interpolation at a single point with high order).
+The result is that uniform convergence can only take place if the weights of the branches of the threefold with respect to the equilibrium distribution are rational.
+If they are rationally dependent, a spurious pole clusters to certain curves within the domain of analyticity, and if they are rationally independent, exactly one pole exhibits chaotic behaviour in the complex plane.
+Moreover, we have shown that the chaotic situation is generic, in a measure theoretic sense, with respect to the location of branchpoints.
+This generalizes and sharpens results of Suetin for Cauchy integrals on disconnected pieces of a smooth symmetric contour.
+It is the first time that a branched contour is analyzed with respect to general densities.
+A paper is being written to report these results.

-6.7.
+6.6.
 Circuit realisations of filter responses: determination of canonical forms and exhaustive computations of constrained realisations